shs96c/rules_dotnet/docs/api.md

                           <a href="#emit_assembly_core_fsharp-keyfile">keyfile</a>, <a href="#emit_assembly_core_fsharp-subdir">subdir</a>, <a href="#emit_assembly_core_fsharp-target_framework">target_framework</a>, <a href="#emit_assembly_core_fsharp-nowarn">nowarn</a>, <a href="#emit_assembly_core_fsharp-langversion">langversion</a>, <a href="#emit_assembly_core_fsharp-version">version</a>)
 </pre>

-See dotnet/toolchains.rst#binary for full documentation.
 Emits actions for assembly build.

-The function is used by all frameworks.
+The function is used got build F# assemblies.

 **PARAMETERS**